varnish/Varnish-Book/varnish_sysadmin.rst

    -n <name>         The name of the varnish instance, or path to the shmlog.
                      Useful for running multiple instances of Varnish.

-   -o                Group data from the same request together.
+   -O                Do not group data from the same request together.
    -b                Only show traffic related to a backend -c                Only show traffic related to a client -i <tag>          Only show one tag.
    -I <regex>        Filter the tag provided by -i, using the regular expression for -I.

-   [<tag> <filter>]  Show *requests* where the <tag> matches <filter>.
+   -m <tag:filter>   Show *requests* where the <tag> matches <filter>.
 Example:
-                     ``varnishlog -c -o TxStatus 500`` to show requests returned to a client with status code 500.
+                     ``varnishlog -m TxStatus:500`` to show requests
+                     returned to a client with status code 500.

    .. warning::

       varnishlog sometimes accept arguments that are technically incorrect, which can have surprising results on filtering.
-Make sure you double-check the filter logic, and always use -o.
+Make sure you double-check the filter logic.
 You most likely want to specify -b or -c too.

    .. tip::